We use the analogy of Alcoholics Anonymous. They don't turn people away because they are alcoholics or because they used to drink at one point.

 Policies about the patch;

-- Never fix the patch to anything other than a motorcycle type jacket or vest.
+- Never fix the patch to anything other than a motorcycle type jacket or vest, denim or protective textile.
 Anything extraordinary to typical motorcycle wear would not be permitted.

-- Typical motorcycle wear would include such things as denim jackets or vests or other motorcycle wear such as a protective jacket, however rainware or caution vest would not be permitted.
+- Typical motorcycle wear would include such things as denim jackets or vests or other motorcycle wear such as a protective jacket, however rainwear, caution vests or leather are not permitted.
 If a member decides to fix their patch too anything not considered normal and three other full-patch members vote against this, said member must remove the patch and put it on something proper or return the patch in good shape to the club without refund, in which case said member would no longer be a full member.

 - The patch is a motorcycle patch not a car patch!
 Don't wear your patch if you are taking the car.
 We have lots of other automobile attire, such as t-shirts hoodies, jewelry, hats Etc. But the patch is made for motorcycles.